The Digital Downside

 - Pen Pals – Bond with a stranger over a similar interest!
 You can head on over to the Bullet Journal Pen Pals Facebook group if you want to get started there.
 Or there are a ton of other hobby groups where you can find a pen pal.

-- Your Representative – You might scoff at this, but I’m telling you, this is actually a great way to express your opinions to your Senator or Member of Congress.
+- Your Representative – This is actually a great way to express your opinions to your Senator or Member of Congress.
 Jon (my husband) spent five months as an intern in a Senator’s office in D.C.
 I won’t give names, but I will say that this Senator received a report every day regarding that day’s mail, and the interns would pick 20 letters that had good questions or good points.
 The Senator committed to writing those 20 senders a response every day.
 So if you feel strongly about a point, try writing your politician about your opinion.
 Handwriting is so much better than tweets or emails because they can see how much you care by how much time you took to express your opinion.
-Just remember to be polite and professional!
+Just remember to be polite!

 - Celebrities – I’ve never tried this one, but why not?
 If you think that an actress has done a particularly great job in a role, send some fan mail!
 If you appreciate the work a philanthropist has done, shoot a letter their way thanking them for their efforts to make the world a better place.
 Be an encouraging force!

 - Bloggers – I know I would love to receive mail from you folks!
 My address is at the bottom of this post if you’d like to send me a letter!
-I know some other bloggers, like Kim from Tiny Ray of Sunshine, are open to receiving snail mail from their readers.
 Like I said earlier, it feels very personal and I love it!
+Just note that it might take me a while to respond since I get so many lovely letters from folks like yourself.

 - Friends – This is great for friends who live far away!
 I know I have my fair share of those.
 So why not keep in touch in a way befitting your awesome friendship?
 Write letters to stay in contact in a very personal way instead of the quick glance on Facebook.
 Your relationship will thank you!